Personalized Robotic Object Rearrangement from Scene Context: Prior Work in Personalized Rearrangement

 \section{Prior Work in Personalized Rearrangement}

-In this section, we summarize prior work in personalized rearrangement approaches, categorizing models based on their input modality and reliance on \textit{prior} or \textit{within-scene} context.
+In this section, we summarize prior work in personalized rearrangement approaches, categorizing models based on their input modality and reliance on \textit{prior} or \textit{current} scene context.
 We also assess their generalization capabilities to new objects and environments and discuss relevant datasets for our benchmark.